Lubrum/Data_Analysis-Technical-Drawing/README.md

 by_year_semester_course_drawing_II_2 <- statistics(all_data_without_frequency_dropout[all_data_without_frequency_dropout$NOME_ATIV_CURRIC == "DESENHO TECNICO II",], "MEDIA_FINAL", ANO, COD_CURSO, PERIODO)
 ```

+How this last data table looks?

 ![Alt text](images/image4.png?raw=true "image")

 # Fourth Part - Dataset 1 - Data Visualization

-We will create separated boxplots and violin plots analysing students final grade for each discipline and for each possible dimension (years, semesters, courses and course dropout type), considering all samples and samples without the dropout students.
+I will create separated boxplots and violin plots analysing students final grade for each discipline and for each possible dimension (years, semesters, courses and course dropout type), considering all samples and samples without the dropout students.

 ```R
 # Is there a relation between final grade and way the student left university?
 (Technical Drawing I)